-Tuition is complemented by one-to-one conservatoire-level training in your Principal Study (see pages 40-63) and Second Study lessons with the School's teachers.
+Tuition is complemented by one-to-one conservatoire-level training in your First Instrument and Second Study lessons with the School's teachers.
 The programme provides access to leading specialists in improvisation and an active research community, with the possibility of taking part in research events.

 You will gain clinical experience in at least two different placement settings, supervised by Health and Care Professions Council (HCPC) registered music therapists.
-Seminars, theoretical studies, instrumental lessons and classes in musicianship, vocal and improvisational skills will support and integrate the clinical work.
+Seminars, theoretical studies, instrumental lessons and classes in musicianship, vocal and improvisational skills will support and integrate your clinical work.